OutSystems/docs-support/src/enterprise/updating-lifetime-analytics.md

 ![](images/updating-lifetime-analytics_4.png)

-During the migration period, the old data becomes available as it is being migrated, starting from the more recent data.
+During the migration period, the old data becomes available as it's being migrated, starting from the more recent data.

 **Skip Migration**

-The data migration process will not run.
-Data collected before this LifeTime update will not be available in LifeTime Analytics.
-However, this old data will not be removed from the old tables (OSLTM_REQUESTFACT and OSLTM_SERVERINVOCATIONFACT) and you can decide how to handle it.
+The data migration process won't run.
+Data collected before this LifeTime update won't be available in LifeTime Analytics.
+However, this old data won't be removed from the old tables (OSLTM_REQUESTFACT and OSLTM_SERVERINVOCATIONFACT) and you can decide how to handle it.
 You can delete it with no other consequences than losing the ability to see it in LifeTime Analytics.
 This option requires your acknowledgment.